 Accomodation is based around a small two-roomed bungalow.
 The bungalow has a kitchen, bathroom and office.
 Members of the field team sleep in their own tents at outside the bungalow, but use the living area of the bungalow for rest and relaxation.

 Telephone and e-mail

-The Project has its own phone line, with the phone located in the bungalow.
-E-mail is available on this phone line through a dial-up connection, although the service can be a little erratic at times (and is too slow to visit most websites).
-Both phone and e-mail are available to volunteers, although the use of these facilities will be charged to volunteers at the local rates (which are quite reasonable).
+The Project has access to the rest camp telephone and wi-fi (although the latter is relatively slow and can be a little erratic).
+Both phone and wi-fi are available to volunteers, although the use of the former will be charged to volunteers at the local rates.